jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 ## Scheme Description

 Following NTTRU {{NTTRU}}, NTRU+ operates over a polynomial ring R defined by a cyclotomic trinomial, enabling efficient polynomial multiplication through the Number Theoretic Transform (NTT).
+The coefficients of all polynomials in NTRU+ are sampled from a set {-1, 0, 1}, according to the Centered Binomial Distribution.

 ### Key Generation